-Though it’s difficult to find, Granknot Coffee is worth the hunt.
-This hip cafe is decorated with reclaimed tables scattered around in a casual and disorganized feel.
-The barista speaks just enough English and the service is slow; however, the coffee and the French toast are worth the wait.
-If you are after an Instagram-worthy casual meal, you’ll thoroughly enjoy your experience at Granknot Coffee.
-For all the coffee lovers, they make their own coffee from scratch so this is definitely the place to be for a fresh coffee fix.
+This hip café is inviting, decorated with reclaimed tables in a casual and disorganized fashion.
+The barista speaks a little English, and the service can be slow; however, the coffee and the French toast are worth the wait, providing a delicious and Instagram-worthy meal.
+They make their own coffee from scratch, so this is definitely the place to be for a fresh fix.

 Eggs 'n Things